jillro/guilro.github.io/_posts/2015-10-01-commentit.io.md

 process of storing comments in website repository through commits and pull requests.
 Of course, I added several features.
 With Comm(ent|it), we have the possibility to send comments directly to master or gh-pages branch.
-And there are smarter ways to store comment than directly as the end of each post file.
+And there are smarter ways to store comments than directly at the end of each post file.
 It could be better and more beautiful (I am not a web developper), but I think it does the job.

-When we talk about static website generator, some people completely oppose them to dynamic systems such as Wordpress or any PHP CMS (which often handle comments natively).
+When we talk about static website generators, some people completely oppose them to dynamic systems such as Wordpress or any PHP CMS (which often handle comments natively).
 But what are really the features that make the difference between them ?
-Both can have some kind of database, PHP CMSs through MySQL and Jekyll through database files.
+Both can have some kind of databases, PHP CMSs through MySQL and Jekyll through database files.
 All have templates, rich text features.
 They can update a homepage or a feed based on the last content.
-Dynamic website generate HTML files on the fly, whereas Jekyll generates them on content updates.
+Dynamic websites generate HTML files on the fly, whereas Jekyll generates them on content updates.
 But dynamic websites sometimes have cache systems, which are warmed up on content updates and serve entirely static HTML pages.